.com

 They board ‘The Avalanche Express’.
 A long train ride across Europe should give the Soviets ample enough time for them to plan hits on Shaw during the long journey.
 While we get the expected gunfights, the Soviets even go so far as causing an avalanche to silence their target!

-Toss in Linda Evans, Mike Connors, Maximilian Schnell and Joe Namath wielding a machine gun going along on this ride.
+Toss in Linda Evans, Mike Connors, Maximilian Schell and Joe Namath wielding a machine gun going along on this ride.
 This all sounds like it can be an old school fun-filled Saturday night action flick!

 Getting to see two legendary tough guys together in one film – sounds great!
 The title alone – Avalanche Express – sounds like it will be packed with a lot of fun and thrills and conjures images of some nail biting icy action.
 Then looking at the poster – how can this NOT be an exciting jam-packed flick?
 I mean, look at that image!
 How can a movie like this disappoint?